Much like cats and dogs, bearded dragons can really benefit from not only having toys to play with but also regular activities to engage in.

 Going for Walks

-By attaching a leash and harness, you’ll be able to give your bearded dragon free roam over your yard, a park, a trail, or virtually anywhere else!
+Probably just about the BEST bearded dragon exercise opportunity, what could be more healthy than taking your pet for a walk?!
+By attaching a leash and harness like this one, you’ll be able to SAFELY enable your bearded dragon to roam the yard, a park, a trail, or virtually anywhere else!

 Give Them a Ball Pit